 Medicare Australia is a customer-focused organization that delivers government health programs to individuals in Australian communities.
-There are a number of programs offered through the Australian Medicare system; these include Medicare coverage itself, Pharmaceutical benefits, and the Australian Childhood Immunization Register.
+There are several programs offered through the Australian Medicare system; these include Medicare coverage itself, Pharmaceutical benefits, and the Australian Childhood Immunization Register.
 Other programs include the Australian Organ Donor Register, the National Bowel Cancer Screening Program (NBCSP), as well as the External Breast Prosthesis Reimbursement Program.

 Medicare Australia contributes to the quality of health care in Australia via efficient payments, as well as through its expertise in health information and electronic business.
 They continue to protect both consumer privacy and confidentiality where personal health information is concerned.
-Medicare Australia uses both current and emerging technologies in order to improve customer service, as well as to assist consumers with connecting to the health sector.
-Over a twenty-five year period of time, Australia's Medicare system has become one of Australia's most trusted, experienced and dependable government agencies.
-The system has nearly six-thousand staff members throughout Australia serving in National and State headquarters and two-hundred and thirty-eight offices.
+Medicare Australia uses both current and emerging technologies to improve customer service, as well as to assist consumers with connecting to the health sector.
+Over a twenty-five-year period of time, Australia's Medicare system has become one of Australia's most trusted, experienced and dependable government agencies.
+The system has nearly six-thousand staff members throughout Australia, serving in National and State headquarters and two-hundred and thirty-eight offices.

-It is estimated that on any particular day one in every one-hundred Australians receives care in a residential care service, or through a community care package.
+It is estimated that on any particular day, one in every one-hundred Australians receives care in a residential care service, or through a community care package.
 Medicare Australia administers greater than six-billion dollars worth of Aged Care payments each year to approved providers across a range of community, residential, and flexible Aged Care programs.
-Medicare Australia's Aged Care payment responsibilities involve both the processing and payment of a number of things, including:
+Medicare Australia's Aged Care payment responsibilities involve both the processing and payment of several things, including:

 The Australian Health System

-The Australian Health System, widely regarded as being world-class in terms of its efficiency and effectiveness, is a mixture of both private and public sector health services providers and a range of funding and regulatory systems.
+The Australian Health System, widely regarded as being world-class concerning its efficiency and effectiveness, is a mixture of both private and public sector health services providers and a range of funding and regulatory systems.
 These involve:

 - Profit and non-profit organizations and voluntary agencies.

-Funding on the part of the Australian Government includes three major national subsidy schemes; Medicare, the Pharmaceutical Benefits Scheme, as well as the thirty-percent Private Health Insurance Rebate.
+Funding from the Australian Government includes three major national subsidy schemes; Medicare, the Pharmaceutical Benefits Scheme, as well as the thirty-percent Private Health Insurance Rebate.
 The Pharmaceutical Benefits Scheme and Medicare cover every Australian, subsidizing their payments for private medical services, as well as for a large portion of their prescription medications.
-Under Medicare, the Australian and State Governments jointly fund public hospital services, providing free services to Australians who choose to receive treatment as public patients.
-While these options are available to Australians, government funding of the thirty-percent Rebate, as well as additional key incentives, support citizens choice to pursue and retain private health insurance.
+Under Medicare, the Australian, and State Governments jointly fund public hospital services, providing free services to Australians who choose to receive treatment as public patients.
+While these options are available to Australians, government funding of the thirty-percent Rebate, as well as additional key incentives, support citizen's choice to pursue and retain private health insurance.